MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-consoles-my-workspace.md

 4. On the **Display** tab, select the columns that you want displayed in the view.
 You can also specify how to sort the columns and group the items.

-5. After you have specified the conditions and values for the view, click **OK**.
+5. After you've specified the conditions and values for the view, select **OK**.
 The new view will appear in the navigation pane.

 ## Next steps